This feature is currently on general release for clients in the UK and Germany/Austria/Switzerland, for deliveries within the EU.

 If you have any unanswered questions, you may want to check the documentation of our technology partner:

 To create a Direct Mail campaign, go to Channels > Direct Mail.

 Click Start An Automation and give the campaign a name.
 This will start the campaign creation wizard.
 This wizard has four steps:

 In every step the price calculator is displayed on the right, giving you an ongoing total cost of your campaign as you create it.

 Depending on the expected value of the conversions, you may want to schedule a regular campaign to all the contacts who reach the Direct Mail node, or wait and send only when enough have been queued, to reduce the CPM.

-With the first option you can schedule a mailing to be sent every weekday to the contacts who are queued at the node, or once a week on the day you choose.
+You can schedule a mailing to be sent every weekday to the contacts who are queued at the node, or once a week on the day you choose.

 Now select the products you want to include in your campaign.
-You can have up to five products per campaign, for example if you want to post a letter, calalogue and postcard in the same envelope.
+You can have up to five products per campaign, for example if you want to post a letter, catalogue and postcard in the same envelope.

 If you select a product that requires an envelope, this product will automatically be enabled, but you must still check that the envelope is large enough to fit the largest product.

 Click the product to select it, and increase the number if you so wish.